matrikasubedi/Assignment/README.md

 # Assignments
-This folder contains all assignments.
+This folder contains all assignments and projects.